smahood/ergodox-infinity-layout/README.md

 1. Edit the `ergodox-*.kll` files in the `kiibohd` folder
 2. When adding or removing a layer, change the value of PartialMaps in `kiibohd/ergodox.bash` accordingly
 3. Run `./compile.sh`
-4. The compiled firmware is now available as `kiibohd/*.dfu.bin`
+4. The compiled firmware is now available as as files `kiibohd/left_kiibohd.dfu.bin` and `kiibohd/right_kiibohd.dfu.bin`
-5. Flash the keyboard with [dfu-util](https://github.com/kiibohd/controller/wiki/Loading-DFU-Firmware)
+5. Flash the keyboard (see below)

 It's enough to flash the master half of the keyboard (the one that's plugged into the host computer).
 However, you might be surprised if you ever switch the master to the other half -- your layout is